vonmillhausen/sf2000/README.md

 Note that the game-specific key bindings function may have been removed from the May 15th firmware.

 ### Boot Logo
 When the device is powered on, a "Welcome" image is displayed for a short time before the main menu appears.
-This image comes from inside `biserv.asd`, at offset `0x9B91D8`.
+This image comes from inside `biserv.asd`, (towards the end; exact offset varies between BIOS revisions).
 It's a `512x200` RGB565 Little Endian raw image file, and looks like this:

 ![Boot Logo](/images/bootlogo.png)